-Each KN-Series boiler employing this control can function as either a master or a member.
-This allows one boiler (Master) to be in control of target temperature.
+Each Futera III/Fusion-Series boiler employing this control can function as either a master or a member.
+This allows one boiler (Master) to be in control of a target temperature.
 The other boilers (Members) only respond to the commands issued by the Master.
 If using an external control, all boilers can be setup as members.
 The following will define the roles of master and member.